Knockout Mouse Phenotyping Program (KOMP2) Highlights

 Reference:

-Prevalence of sexual dimorphism in mammalian phenotypic traits.
+Prevalence of sexual dimorphism in mammalian phenotypic traits (link is external).
 Karp NA, Mason J, Beaudet AL, Benjamini Y, Bower L, Braun R E, Brown S DM, Chesler EJ, Dickinson ME, Flenniken AM, Fuchs H, de Angelis MH, Gao X, Guo S, Greenaway S, Heller R, Herault Y, Justice MJ, Kurbatova N, Lelliott CJ, Lloyd KC, Mallon A, Mank JE, Masuya H, McKerlie, TF Meehan, RF Mott, SA Murray, H Parkinson, R Ramirez-Solis, Santos, JR Seavitt, D Smedley C, Sorg T, Speak A O, Steel KP, Svenson L, The International Mouse Phenotyping Consortium, Wakana S, West D, Wells S, Westerberg H, Yaacoby S, White JK .
 Nature Communications.
 2017 June 26;8 (15475).

 Researchers Use KOMP2 Mice to Learn About Genes That Help Repair Heart Tissue